MrJons/appointment_booking_tech_test/README.md

 ##### To run program
 - Navigate to root of program directory.
 - run bundle
-- uncomment code at bottom of application file
+- uncomment code at bottom of availability.rb file
 - run applications file with chosen time as below..

   `$ ./availability.rb 12:40`